Stability of Moral Choices

 (Proverbs 12:1-7)

 It takes discipline, both positive and especially negative, to gain knowledge.
 Therefore, a love of knowledge requires a love of being corrected.
-But people, who hate being told they are wrong, are ignorant or brutish.
+But people who hate being told they are wrong are ignorant or brutish.

 A good man gains favor from God, but a man who plots evil receives condemnation from God.
 "Good" refers to someone who intends to do good and acts upon his intentions.
 How we behave and think then determines how God chooses to treat us (Romans 2:5-11).
-Wickedness cannot bring about a stable life, especially when you consider that God is against the evil (Psalms 73:18).
+Wickedness cannot bring about a stable life, especially when you consider that God is against evil (Psalms 73:18).
 Only by living a righteous life will a person find stability (Psalms 1:3; Jeremiah 17:8).

-The thoughts of the righteous focus on what is right and so, by implication, their advice is sound.
+The thoughts of the righteous focus on what is right, and so, by implication, their advice is sound.
 However, the advice of the wicked is not trustworthy because their thoughts are on evil.
-They use words to cover up their intent Thus, advice is only as good as the source.
+They use words to cover up their intent.
+Thus, advice is only as good as the source.
 The wicked encourages others to commit acts of violence (Proverbs 1:11-19), but the righteous deliver themselves from harm by their words.

-Proverbs 12:7 sums up this section: the wicked are unstable and will not last but the righteous will remain for generations (Psalms 37:35-37; Proverbs 10:25,30).
+Proverbs 12:7 sums up this section: the wicked are unstable and will not last, but the righteous will remain for generations (Psalms 37:35-37; Proverbs 10:25,30).

 For Discussion: